SatelliteQE/nailgun/.github/PULL_REQUEST_TEMPLATE.md

 ##### Upstream API documentation, plugin, or feature links

-Link to any relevant upstream API documentation that relates to the content of the PR
+Link to any relevant upstream API documentation that relates to the content of the PR.

 ##### Functional demonstration